 If you have a big amount to invest, you can invest it entirely in a debt fund and start a systematic transfer plan (STP) to an equity fund.

-You cannot invest in a mutual fund if you are not KYC-compliant.
-KYC or Know Your Customer is a government regulation for most financial transactions in India.
+You cannot invest in a mutual fund if you are not Know Your Customer (KYC) compliant.
+KYC is a government regulation for most financial transactions in India.
 To become KYC-compliant, you need your PAN card and valid address proof.
+Cleartax helps you

 The entire process of investing in a mutual fund detailed above can be tedious and overwhelming.
 First, there are thousands of mutual funds to choose from and once bought, the mutual fund’s performance has to be periodically monitored.
 You might need to switch from under-performing funds.
 Get the services of a mutual fund expert and distributor, if all this is too much for you.